df-rw/ob-app-sidecar/README.md

 ```

-This is based on <https://github.com/df-rw/ob-app>.
+The application is based on <https://github.com/df-rw/ob-app>.

 ## Aside: What is a validator application?